In order to ensure that the needs in our community will be met well into the future, United Way has established a planned giving program.

 Charitable Gift Annuities

 Charitable Gift Annuities (CGA) are one of the most popular forms of planned giving and can offer tax advantages as well as life income for the donor or a named income beneficiary.
 A CGA is a contract between the investor and issuing charity, in which the investor makes an irrevocable gift to the charity, and in return the charity pays the investor a fixed income for life.
 Upon the death of the investor, the amount remaining (residuum) goes to the charity.
-For more information about planned giving options to benefit United Way of Summit County, contact Sarah Catherine Teixeira at 330.643.5517 or by email.
+For more information about planned giving options to benefit United Way of Summit County, contact Audrey Worthington at 330.643.5537or by email.

 If you already have included United Way in your will or estate plan, please let us know.